KoruX-GNU-Linux/KoruX/README-EN.md

   `deb-clean.sh` for cleaning up package files, tools for creating archives, and other useful utilities.

-* A highly minimalistic XFCE desktop setup is provided, focused on efficiency and a clean workspace, with no desktop icons and extensive use of keyboard shortcuts for fast navigation.
+* A highly minimalistic XFCE desktop setup with LightDM is provided, focused on efficiency and a clean workspace, with no desktop icons and extensive use of keyboard shortcuts for fast navigation.
 XFCE settings in `~/.config/xfce4` are tailored for streamlined terminal, keyboard, and window management, while numerous customizable terminal color schemes are available in `~/.local/share/xfce4/terminal/colorschemes`.
 This configuration delivers a clutter-free, keyboard-driven environment ideal for users who value speed and simplicity.